-Allison Yawn has been an educator in the public school system in Georgia for over 14 years.
+Allison Yawn has been an educator in the public school system in Georgia for more than 14 years.
 She has been with GCA since 2008.
 Since joining the GCA team, Mrs. Yawn has served as an 8th grade math teacher, math chairperson, data coordinator, human resources coordinator, and accepted the role of operations manager in June 2014.
 Mrs. Yawn is an advocate for children and school choice.
 In fact, both of her children attended a K12-powered school, and her daughter was a member of the first graduating class of GCA.

 Maria Waters has been an educator in the Georgia public school system since 1995.
-She also has experience in homeschooling students for 7 years.
+She also has experience in homeschooling students for seven years.
 She has been with GCA since 2010.
 Since joining the GCA team, she has served as a homeroom, language arts, math, and ELL teacher; supported students in the ALP Program; and been a lead teacher in elementary school.

-She has also been the student achievement data coordinator for middle school.
+Ms. Waters has also been the student achievement data coordinator for middle school.
 In August of 2015, she accepted the role of principal for the elementary school.
 She is dedicated to students and leading the elementary school staff to assist students and Learning Coaches, so that all students are successful at GCA.

 Middle School Administrator

-Mrs. Lowndes is dedicated to the “student in the chair” and leading our middle school staff to assist Learning Coaches and students to master the skills and standards of the student’s particular grade level.
+Mrs. Lowndes is dedicated to the "student in the chair" and leading our middle school staff to assist Learning Coaches and students to master the skills and standards of each student's particular grade level.

 High School Administrator